 If you go northwards along the Odrzanska, you will pass the „Jatki“ on the left.
 This former butcher’s lane now houses a number of galleries and art studios.
 At the entrance you will notice a „Monument to the slaughter animals“ with a bronze rooster, pig, goat and goose.

 Further north, you will meet the Oder River, which branches into several branches in Wroclaw and also takes in some tributaries from the nearby Beskids.
 A bit to the right, the elongated main building of the University of Wroclaw in the „Austrian Baroque“ style dominates the bank.
+Next to the entrance gate to the university, Professor Dwarf is giving a lecture.

 The university houses a university museum, the Aula Leopoldina – an impressive baroque hall and the concert hall Oratorium Marianum.